 The structure of the FRS report was redesigned in 2014/15, moving to a more simplified and visually appealing format.
 This provides a shorter, more focussed and more accessible publication without sacrificing the breadth of statistical analysis.
-This years' report follows a similar style and format, although with a new front cover and introductory section.

 The aim of this change is to tailor our reporting to meet different user needs rather than "one size fits all".
 In particular, we are attempting to explain our statistics and their context in an accessible way so that they can be better understood by all users.